Case Study · UX Design Warrior

 Problem Statement

 Before designing anything, I needed to validate whether the "support gap" matched what real users experienced.
-I conducted a survey with 14 respondents — current or former keto lifestyle participants — then synthesized findings through affinity mapping to identify behavioral clusters and emotional patterns.
+I conducted a survey with 14 respondents — current or former keto lifestyle participants — then grouped findings through affinity mapping to find patterns in what people said, felt, and needed.

 The Double Diamond strategy shaped the research process: Discover → Define → Develop → Deliver, with iteration loops at each stage.